petrikemppainen/LDna/vignettes/LDna_advanced.md

 <!--
 %\VignetteEngine{knitr}
-%\VignetteIndexEntry{An introduction to LDna: advanced}
+%\VignetteIndexEntry{An introduction to the LDna package, advanced}
 -->